-We document that the US and other G7 economies have been characterized by an increasingly negative business cycle asymmetry over the last three decades.
+We document that the United States and other G7 economies have been characterized by an increasingly negative business-cycle asymmetry over the last three decades.
 This finding can be explained by the concurrent increase in the financial leverage of households and firms.
 To support this view, we devise and estimate a dynamic general equilibrium model with collateralized borrowing and occasionally binding credit constraints.
-Improved access to credit increases the likelihood that financial constraints become non-binding in the face of expansionary shocks, allowing agents to freely substitute intertemporally.
-Contractionary shocks, on the other hand, are further amplified by drops in collateral values, since constraints remain binding.
+Improved access to credit increases the likelihood that financial constraints become nonbinding in the face of expansionary shocks, allowing agents to freely substitute intertemporally.
+Contractionary shocks, however, are further amplified by drops in collateral values, since constraints remain binding.
 As a result, booms become progressively smoother and more prolonged than busts.
-Finally, in line with recent empirical evidence, financially-driven expansions lead to deeper contractions, as compared with equally-sized non-financial expansions.
+Finally, in line with recent empirical evidence, financially driven expansions lead to deeper contractions, as compared with equally-sized nonfinancial expansions.

 Jensen, Henrik, Ivan Petrella, Søren Hove Ravn, and Emiliano Santoro.

 American Economic Journal: Macroeconomics,

 Business Fluctuations; Cycles